LeonieMiege/LeonieMiege/README.md

 ### ✦ Hi there, I'm Léo ✦

-**Junior GIS web developer** with a keen interest in data and technology as tools for social transformation
+**A junior GIS web developer** with a keen interest in data and technology as tools for social transformation

 #### About me